 Grounds and Gardening

 Hanford is fortunate to have a working kitchen garden and a walled garden in the grounds.
-Both are managed by our incredibly talented Head Gardener Chi Chi Dunford.
-Fruit and vegetables from the kitchen garden supply our on-site school kitchen where our cooks use our home grown fruit and vegetables to make soups, salads, puddings.
-The famous Hanford lemons grown in one of our greenhouses are used in cakes.
-Both of these gardens are nearly 2 acres in size and therefore big enough to enable all our girls to have their own plots to plant and manage.
+Chefs use the fruit and vegetables grown in the kitchen garden, incorporating them into their menus.
+The famous Hanford lemons grown in one of our greenhouses are used in cakes, marmalades and other recipes.
+Both of these gardens are nearly two acres in size and big enough to enable our girls to have their own plots to plant and manage.

-The Forest school was opened in 2020 and is run by Mrs Rawlingson Plant, who is currently taking her Level 1&2 Forest School qualifications.
+The Forest school was opened in 2020 and is run by Mrs Rawlingson Plant.
 She teaches regular classes for all year groups and covers skills such as fire lighting, whittling, wood chopping alongside plant and animal identification.

 Identifying creative, imaginative and effective ways to use our outside spaces (trees, lawns, space and nature) is integral into a Hanford education.
 The front lawn is used as green classroom – teaching everything from art to algebra or it can be a dance studio, theatrical stage or a tennis court.
 Sitting between two of the county’s most iconic ancient hills Hambledon and Hod and a stone’s throw from the river Stour means all our grounds are the perfect place to study geography.